Section 4303.232 | S-1 permit.

 (c) Comply with this section or any rules adopted by the liquor control commission under section 4301.03 of the Revised Code.

-(C)(1) The holder of an S permit shall send a shipment of beer or wine that has been paid for by a personal consumer to that personal consumer via the holder of an H permit.
-Prior to sending a shipment of beer or wine to a personal consumer, the holder of an S permit, or an employee of the permit holder, shall make a bona fide effort to ensure that the personal consumer is at least twenty-one years of age.
-The shipment of beer or wine shall be shipped in a package that clearly has written on it in bold print the words "alcohol enclosed."
+(C)(1) An S-1 permit holder shall send a shipment of beer or wine that has been paid for by a personal consumer to that personal consumer via an H permit holder.
+Prior to sending a shipment of beer or wine to a personal consumer, an S-1 permit holder, or an employee of the permit holder, shall make a bona fide effort to ensure that the personal consumer is at least twenty-one years of age.
+The shipment of beer or wine shall be shipped in a package that clearly states that it contains alcohol.
 No person shall fail to comply with division (C)(1) of this section.

-(2) Upon delivering a shipment of beer or wine to a personal consumer, the holder of the H permit, or an employee of the permit holder, shall verify that the personal consumer is at least twenty-one years of age by checking the personal consumer's driver's or commercial driver's license or identification card issued under sections 4507.50 to 4507.52 of the Revised Code.
+(2) Upon delivering a shipment of beer or wine to a personal consumer, an H permit holder, or an employee of the permit holder, shall verify that the personal consumer is at least twenty-one years of age by checking the personal consumer's driver's or commercial driver's license or identification card issued under sections 4507.50 to 4507.52 of the Revised Code.

-(3) The holder of an S permit shall keep a record of each shipment of beer or wine that the permit holder sends to a personal consumer.
+(3) An S-1 permit holder shall keep a record of each shipment of beer or wine that the permit holder sends to a personal consumer.
 The records shall be used for all of the following:

 (c) To notify a personal consumer of any health or welfare recalls of the beer or wine that has been purchased by the personal consumer.